 - From where the user is logged in

 - On which site is the user logged in (WordPress multisite)

 - The time the session was created and when it will expire

 - Terminate individual or all user sessions with just a click of a button

 - Restrict the number of simultaneous sessions a user can have

 - Block simultaneous sessions for your WordPress users

 - Be alerted via email when multiple user sessions are blocked or allowed

-Read how to limit and manage WordPress users sessions for more details on how to use the Users Sessions Management module of the WP Security Audit Log plugin.
+Read how to limit and manage WordPress users sessions for more details on how to use the Users Sessions Management module of the WP Activity Log plugin.